The stained glass applique method is straightforward, subtle, and much less laborious than copperfoil or leaded work. Here’s how to:

 - The panels can be custom-framed for hanging, but they are of course heavier than copperfoil or leaded panels, being of double thickness.

 - We insert precisely sized stained glass applique panels inside the ordinary pane in our bathroom window and find that the uneven edges are not a distraction.

 - More-fastidious people may wish to frame the applique in, with a bit of frontal overlap. ¼” (6mm) or so is plenty.

 - Viewed from the reverse side the late-curing white glue will be quite visible for an indefinite time.

 Kindly written and shared by stained glass applique expert Nasrene MacDonald.
 All the photographs are of her work.

-The Technique of Decorative Stained Glass by Paul San Casciani.
+The Technique of Decorative Stained Glass (paid link) by Paul San Casciani.
 Includes a chapter on stained glass applique.